rnacentre/BrainCellAtlas-reproducibility/.ipynb_checkpoints/README-checkpoint.md

 "Brain Cell Atlas: An Integrative Ensemble of Cell Transcriptomes Across Human Brain Regions"

+The web portal of Brain Cell Atlas together with all the datasets are publicly available at [www.braincellatlas.org](http://www.braincellatlas.org) and [mirror.braincellatlas.org](https://mirror.braincellatlas.org).

 ## Repository Structure

 The repository is organized as follows: